Workload and Operations Analysis

 We conduct extensive training for municipal managers and senior members of the public safety service.

-We provide this training through several outlets including workshops, webinars and at state association meetings.
-Our most popular training session “Are You Asking Your Police and Fire Chiefs the Right Questions to get the Right Answers” has been presented to hundreds of participants.
+We provide this training through workshops, webinars, at ICMA regional and annual conferences, and we are available for state association meetings.
+Our most popular training session “Using Data to Deploy Your Police, Fire, Dispatch, and EMS” has been presented to hundreds of participants.

-Our experts routinely contribute articles on current issues in public safety to PM Magazine as well as to other professional journals such as The Fire Chief Magazine and are authoring a book on police and fire chief selection.
+Our experts routinely contribute articles on current issues in public safety to PM Magazine as well as to other professional journals such as The Fire Chief Magazine.
+They have been contributors to the ICMA “green book” series and issued a White Paper on Staffing, Workload and Deployment that is regularly cited by experts in policing.

 Liaison – Representing you

-We represent the interests of the ICMA members with federal agencies such as Homeland Security and the Department of Justice – routinely serving on boards and advisory committees.
-And we interface with other professional associations such as the International Association of Police Chiefs, Commission on Accreditation of Law Enforcement Agencies (CALEA), International Accreditation Service (IAS), and the International Fire Chiefs Association, and the Police Executive Research Forum to advance the state of knowledge.
+We represent the interests of the ICMA members with federal agencies such as Homeland Security, the Emergency Management Assistance Compact (EMAC), and the Department of Justice – routinely serving on boards and advisory committees.
+And we interface with other professional associations such as the International Association of Police Chiefs, Commission on Accreditation of Law Enforcement Agencies (CALEA), International Accreditation Service (IAS), the National Fire Protection Association (NFPA), the International Association of Fire Chiefs, and the Police Executive Research Forum to advance the state of knowledge.